noahehall/theBookOfNoah/0current/languages/javascript/readme.md

 ##### Mixins

 - mixin: is really a subclass factory, parameterized by the superclass, which produces mixin applications
-- benefits of approach below: 0. the only difference between a mixin and a normal subclass is that a normal class has a fixed superclass, while a mixin definition doesnt (the mixin application does)
+  - the definition of a class that may be applied to different super classes.
-  - the definition of a class that may be applieed to different super classes.
+  - the only difference between a mixin and a normal subclass is that a normal class has a fixed superclass, while a mixin definition doesnt (the mixin application does)
 - mixin application: the application of a mixin definition to a specific superclass, producing a new subclass
 - implementation features based on es6 classes
   - mixins are added to the prototype chain
   - mixins are applied without modifying existing objects